mmatschiner/CladeAge-Tutorial/README.md

 	<figcaption>Figure 5: Selecting model averaging with the bModelTest model.</figcaption>
 </figure>

-> Select "namedSelected" from the drop-down menu that at first had "transitionTransversionSplit" selected.
+> Select "namedExtended" from the drop-down menu that at first had "transitionTransversionSplit" selected.
 > Leave the checkbox next to "Empirical" unticked to allow estimation of nucleotide frequencies.
 > Then, set the tick to the right of "Mutation Rate" to specify that this rate should be estimated.